-Breaking Open the Abyss – on Tisha B'Av and the Gulf
+Breaking Open the Abyss – on Tisha B'Av and Environmental Destruction

-There is a midrash that tells of King David going to dig the foundations for the Temple, which is built according to aggadah on the even sh'tiyah, the foundation stone of the world.
-When David disturbs the stone, the waters of the t'hom, the abyss, rise up through the breach King David has made, threatening to destroy the world.
-It is only by casting a pot shard on which God's name is written onto the waters that the waters quell their bursting forth from the abyss.
+There is a midrash that tells of King David going to dig the foundations for the Temple, which is built according to aggadah on the even sh'tiyah אבן שתיה, the foundation stone of the world.
+When David disturbs the stone, the waters of the t'hom תהום, the abyss, rise up through the breach King David has made, threatening to destroy the world.
+Only by casting a pot shard on which God's name is written into the rising waters can David quell waters from bursting forth from the abyss.

-At least King David had in mind a holy task, however inappropriate he was to carry out that task.
-Building the Beit Hamikdash, the Temple, was ultimately meant to increase life in the world--that is the essence of what makes it holy.
+At least King David had in mind a holy task, however inappropriate it was for him to carry out that task.
+Building the Beit Hamikdash, the Temple, was ultimately meant to increase life in the world—that is the essence of what makes the Temple holy.
 But our drilling for oil can only damage life, both in its production and its use.

 I don't know how poetry can heal environmental disasters, but it can heal hearts that have become hardened.
-This is what we do on Tisha B'Av, immerse ourselves in the poetry of grieving.
-We grieve the Holy Temple, because it represented the struggle to bring life into the world, to nurture all of creation.
-But God says, "Build me a sanctuary and I will dwell within them."
+This is what we do on Tish'a B'Av, immerse ourselves in the poetry of grieving.
+We grieve the Holy Temple, because it represented the will and devotion to bring more life into the world, to nurture all of creation.
+But God also says, "Build me a sanctuary and I will dwell within them", or as the midrash inteprets, within our hearts.
 The greatest tool that can teach us to nurture life instead of destroying it is within us, our hearts.

 The midrash about King David may also be read as a parable for how we encounter our feelings of grief.
-If we open ourselves up to feeling the true magnitude of suffering in the world--both in what we are doing to Nature and what people are doing to each other--then our feelings threaten to overwhelm and drown us.
+If we open ourselves up to feeling the true magnitude of suffering in the world—both in what we are doing to Nature and what people are doing to each other—then our feelings threaten to overwhelm and drown us.
 But in order to survive, we suppress those feelings so far down that we become spiritually dry, unable to access the emotional resources we need.
-What we can do is sing--i.e. pray, meditate, actually sing, etc.--in order to bring those feelings up slowly to the surface, so that we can be watered without being inundated.
+What we can do is sing—i.e. pray, meditate, dance, actually sing, etc.—in order to bring those feelings up slowly to the surface, so that we can be watered without being inundated.

-I wish us all the chance to grieve well the loss of the Temple in this spirit, and to grieve for what has happened to the planet and what may yet happen, knowing that indeed we are culpable, as we are culpable for franking and for what has happened in the Gulf.
-You can use the neohasid prayer for creation to help with this.
-And I wish that our grieving and our poetry will give us the strength to continue the struggle to live in a way that brings more life to the planet.
+I wish us all the chance to grieve well the loss of the Temple in this spirit, and to grieve for what has happened to the planet and what may yet happen, knowing that indeed we are culpable, as we are culpable for fracking and for what happened in the Gulf of Mexico.
+You can use one of neohasid's prayers for creation to help with this.
+And I pray that our grieving and our poetry will give us the strength to continue our struggle to live in a good way that will bring more life to the planet and not diminish life.

 Design in progress © Rabbi David Mevorach Seidenberg 2006